Corona virus (COVID-19) outbreak - FAQ

 (last updated 19/05/2021

-As the COVID-19 pandemic spreads and impacts our everyday (working and private) lives, IDA Foundation remains dedicated to fulfilling its mission of bridging the gap in access to medicines.
+As the COVID-19 pandemic still impacts our everyday (working and private) lives, IDA Foundation remains dedicated to fulfilling its mission of bridging the gap in access to medicines.
 Our teams in Amsterdam, Mumbai and around the world, are working together to ensure we can continue to support our customers in this time of uncertainty.

-With a vast number of countries applying a lock down or export restrictions as a consequence of the virus, as well as businesses in affected countries forced to (temporarily) close their operations, we are working closely with our customers to plan ahead.
+With a vast number of countries still applying a lock down or maintaining export restrictions as a consequence of the virus, as well as businesses in affected countries forced to (temporarily) close their operations, we are working closely with our customers to plan ahead.

 We have compiled a FAQ (frequently asked questions) regarding the coronavirus, focusing on its impact on our product availability and supply chain.
 We will aim to keep this FAQ up to date as developments arise, but we advise to contact your IDA contact for the latest information regarding your specific orders.

 For Global Fund Principal Recipients, please also see this COVID-19 Procurement and Supply Update for Principal Recipients.